 With this SUPER top-level view of how search engines work, we can now take what we’ve learned and apply it to our SEO efforts.

-We’ll go into more detail about SEO in the next blog series, but it’s important that sellers understand what search engines, and their users, want to see.
+We’ll go into more detail about SEO in the next blog post in the series, but it’s important that sellers understand what search engines, and their users, want to see.
 From there, you can work to create it.

 About the Author: Newegg is the global marketplace for everything tech, with more than 38 million registered customers in over 80 countries.
 As a veteran in the ecommerce space, Newegg supports the growth of retailers and brands by providing leading fulfillment and marketing services that drive sales and create loyal customers.
 Visit Newegg.com/sellers for more information or to apply today.